bocke/bocke/README.md

 ---

- - If this reads as an AI, it partially is.
+ - If this reads as an AI, it partially is (based on pre-prepared data).
 I tried to edit it a bit, but am still not super happy with it.